DO YOU TEACH A GENERAL EDUCATION COURSE?

 Various Classrooms in Micron Business and Engineering Building (MBEB), Interactive Learning Center (ILC), and Communication Building (COMB)

 Foundations of Intellectual Life (UF 100) – MBEB Room 1106

 Foundations of Ethics & Diversity (UF 200) – MBEB Room 4001

 Foundations of Natural, Physical, and Applied Sciences – ILC 202

 Adjunct faculty who attend will receive a $100 stipend.

 Questions?
 Contact University Foundations.

-*This year’s Oral Communication and Finishing Foundations breakout sessions are for GEC subcommittee members.
-Next year’s sessions will be aimed more broadly toward all faculty teaching within the categories.
+*This year’s Finishing Foundations breakout session is for GEC subcommittee members.
+Next year’s session may be aimed more broadly.